 Firefighters began lowering bodies down a ladder placed against the front of the building.
 The crowd gasped when a wrap fell away from one victim, exposing her face.
 Pittsburgh Mayor Joseph G. Armstrong, who’d hustled from Grant Street to the scene, instructed recovery crews to wrap the bodies in blankets before bringing them down.

 Once George Joos learned his sister’s workplace was on fire, he hurried to the scene.
 Standing on Sandusky Street, he carefully watched as bodies were carried to waiting vehicles.
-Somehow he recognized Cecelia Joos, sister to him and to Kimbel’s wife, Anna, and the youngest of Phillip and Catherine Joos’ nine children.
+Somehow he recognized Cecelia Joos, sister to him and to Kimbel’s wife, Anna, and one of Phillip and Catherine Joos’ nine children.

 Pictures of the young women who worked at the factory were published in The Pittsburgh Press.
 Shown here are Margaret Steigerward, left, Myrtle Miller, center, and Cecelia Joos.
 Steigerwald survived.
 Miller and Joos did not. (newspapers.com)